Blueberry Cobbler

 Do I have to use a scoop?

-You definitely don’t need an official scoop to drop cobbler topping.
+You definitely don’t need an official ice-cream scoop to drop cobbler topping.
 The scoop I use holds 1 tablespoon, so feel free to substitute your nearest measuring spoon.
 I just love the easy-release and portion-size simplicity of the scoop (you can find them on Amazon for about $16).

-More cobblers to try
+More tasty recipes to try

 Join Us